Learning to Reduce Search Space for Generalizable Neural Routing Solver: Experiments

 \paragraph{Metrics and Inference} We report the average objective value (Obj.), optimality gap (Gap), and average inference time (Time) for each method.
-The optimality gap quantifies the discrepancy between the solutions generated by the corresponding methods and the optimal solutions.
-It is important to note that the inference time for classical solvers, which run on a single CPU, and for learning-based methods, which utilize GPUs, are inherently different.
-Therefore, these times should not be directly compared.

-For most NCO baseline methods, we execute the source code provided by the authors using default settings.
+The gap quantifies the discrepancy between the generated solutions and the near-optimal solutions.
+For most NCO baselines, we execute the official source code using default settings.
 Results marked with an asterisk (*) are directly obtained from the corresponding papers.
-Some methods fail to produce feasible solutions within a reasonable time limit (e.g., several days), which is denoted by ‘N/A’.
-The notation ‘OOM’ indicates that the memory consumption exceeds the available memory limits.
-For L2R, we report two types of results, which are obtained by greedy trajectory (greedy) and those derived from Parallel local ReConstruction (PRC) under different numbers of iterations~\citep{luo2024SIL}.
-The parallel approach demonstrates promising results by effectively trading computing time for improved solution quality.
-For PRC, initial solutions are generated using the greedy trajectory.
-PRC100 refers to $100$ iterations, with the longest destruction length per iteration set to $1\text{,}000$ to balance speed and effectiveness.
+Some methods fail to produce feasible solutions within a reasonable time limit (e.g., one week), as indicated by 'N/A'.
+The notation 'OOM' indicates that the memory consumption exceeds the available memory limits.
+For L2R, we report two types of results: those obtained by greedy decoding and those derived from Parallel local ReConstruction (PRC) with different numbers of iterations~\citep{luo2024SIL}.
+The parallel approach shows promising results by effectively trading computing time for improved solution quality.
+For L2R, initial PRC solutions are generated using greedy decoding.
 Further details about PRC are available in \citep{luo2024SIL}.